 Some operators may state in their contracts that the customer may opt for automatic renewal of the contract after the expiry of the fixed term.
 Before signing the contract, you should check whether such arrangement is stated in your contract.

-In addition, some operators may state in their contracts that if a customer does not request service termination upon the expiry of the fixed term, the service will not be terminated automatically.
+Some operators may state in their contracts that if a customer does not request service termination upon the expiry of the fixed term, the service will not be terminated automatically.
 Instead, service will continue to be provided to the customer on a month-to-month basis with relevant monthly fee applied.
 The advantage of such practice is that the existing service will not be terminated abruptly upon the expiry of the fixed term, thereby causing inconvenience to the customer who has not contacted the operator in advance.
 However, you should note that the monthly fee charged by the operator thereafter may not be the same as that within the contract term.
 For example, promotions that are normally applicable to the fixed-term plan may no longer be provided after the expiry of the fixed term.
 As such, if you want to continue using the service provided by the same operator after the expiry of the fixed term, you should consider renewing your contract or signing a new service contract with the operator concerned.

-If you decide to terminate service, you should note that operators normally require one-month notification (or other notification periods as applicable) as specified in the contract.
-Charge may be imposed if customers fail to give the required notification.
-As such, you should notify the operators of service termination according to the required notification and allow sufficient lead time to complete the required procedures and formalities.
-Furthermore, the expiry date of the fixed term and the last day of the final bill cycle may not be the same.
-You are advised to pay attention to how the service in this period will be charged (for more information, please refer to Be a Smart User).
+The expiry date of the fixed term and the last day of the final bill cycle may not be the same.
+You are advised to pay attention to how the service charge during this period is calculated (for more information, please refer to Be a Smart User).
 If you have signed a contract with a fixed term, early termination before the expiry of the fixed term may result in early termination charge.

 With the implementation of the Industry Code of Practice for Telecommunications Service Contracts ("the Industry Code"), consumers can enjoy the following enhanced protection: